 These are SUPER easy to make.
 I thought they would be way more time-consuming than they turned out to be.
 If you, too, have a minion-lover, give these a try!
 They were a huge hit at Elijah's birthday party.
 The adults loved them, too!

 Elijah is not home right now to help, but I'm pretty sure this is Jerry and Kevin.

 I love how a soft vanilla cupcake is perfect for a minion dessert for that favorite someone who wants a themed party.
 These are made without fondant but still turn out looking great.

 Prepare 20 cupcakes using cupcake liners according to the package instructions.
 Let them cool completely on a wire rack.

 While they are baking, scoop the frosting into a bowl and add a few drops of blue food coloring.
 Mix well.
 Continue adding blue drops until you get a hue that matches those cute little minion overalls.

 If you plan to make a purple minion or two, place a few spoonfuls of the frosting into a separate bowl and do the same thing with purple food coloring.
 I used the purple neon gel coloring and it was a perfect match.

-Using the black gel, draw a single line around the rounded portion of the minion head about halfway down.
+Using the black icing or gel, draw a single line around the rounded portion of the minion head about halfway down.